langjam/jam0001/Electrolysis/README.md

 comment on the Topic.
 On every comment, you can leave your answers as another comment.

+This was originally intended as a Reddit bot, but the rules of the langjam state that the language must be easy to install, which would have been impossible because of API keys etc. This is why we made our own tiny Reddit clone.

 You can swap comments, change the content of comments and store data in form of comments.